-Next, the loan term must be no longer than 30 years.
+Next, the loan term on a qualified mortgage must be no longer than 30 years.
 Once again, this is in place to protect the home buyer.
-A loan term beyond 30 years is considered a riskier loan because of the extended loan term with longer payback and additional interest.
-In addition, a qualified mortgage is barred from some other risky features, such as:
+A loan term beyond 30 years is considered a riskier loan because the extended term means longer payback and additional interest — both key considerations when it comes to how to choose a mortgage term.

-• For a loan of $100,000 or more: 3% of the total loan amount or less
+• For a loan of $100,000 or more: 3% of the total loan amount

-• For a loan of $60,000 to $100,000: $3,000 or less
+• For a loan of $60,000 to $100,000: $3,000

-• For a loan of $20,000 to $60,000: 5% of the total loan amount or less
+• For a loan of $20,000 to $60,000: 5% of the total loan amount

-• For a loan of $12,500 to $20,000: $1,000 or less
+• For a loan of $12,500 to $20,000: $1,000

-• For a loan of $12,500 or less: 8% of the total loan amount or less
+• For a loan of $12,500 or less: 8% of the total loan amount

 • Credit history